-The International Islamic Art Day, which was announced during the fortieth session of the General Conference of the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2019, aims to increase awareness of the historical and contemporary artistic expression of Islam, and highlight the contributions of Islamic art to civilization.
+The International Islamic Art Day, which was announced during the fortieth session of the General Conference of the United Nations Educational, Scientific and Cultural Organisation (Unesco) in 2019, aims to increase awareness of the historical and contemporary artistic expression of Islam, and highlight the contributions of Islamic art to civilisation.

-For her part, Secretary-General of the Qatar National Commission for Education, Culture and Science Dr. Hamda Hassan Al Sulaiti praised the great role played by the Islamic World Educational, Scientific and Cultural Organization (ICESCO), Katara, the Ministries of Culture, Sports, Education and Higher Education and the Qatar Museums Authority in supporting and promoting Islamic art as the vehicle that carries our cultural identity among the cultures of the countries of the world.
+Secretary-General of the Qatar National Commission for Education, Culture and Science Dr Hamda Hassan al-Sulaiti praised the great role played by the Islamic World Educational, Scientific and Cultural Organisation (ICESCO), Katara, the Ministries of Culture, Sports, Education and Higher Education and the Qatar Museums Authority in supporting and promoting Islamic art as the vehicle that carries the cultural identity among the cultures of the countries of the world.

-Regarding the contents of the exhibition, Eng Fakhroo said that they are divided into four groups; manuscripts, weapons and daggers, ceramic and textiles.
-(QNA)
+On the contents of the exhibition, engineer Fakhroo said that they are divided into four groups: manuscripts, weapons and daggers, ceramic and textiles.